RedPitaya/Documentation/appsFeatures/applications/playback&record/playback&record.rst

 The application requires the following OS version:

     * **IN DEV**.
-    * Nightly Build 426 (or higher) together with Red Pitaya Linux 2.06 (or higher).
+    * Nightly Build 466 (or higher) together with Red Pitaya Linux 2.06 (or higher).

 Please make sure that Red Pitaya inputs and outputs are properly terminated (matched impedance).
 Failure to do so may lead to undefined behaviour of the *Record and Playback* application due to the `ringing <https://incompliancemag.com/circuit-theory-model-of-ringing-on-a-transmission-line/>`_ on the `transmission line <https://en.wikipedia.org/wiki/Transmission_line>`.
 Red Pitaya fast analog inputs have input impedance of 1 MΩ.
 The fast analog outputs have output impedace of 50 Ω.

 Installation steps
 -------------------

-1. Establish SSH connection with your Red Pitaya
+1. Establish :ref:`SSH <ssh>` connection with your Red Pitaya
 #.
 Download the |rec_and_play| GitHub Repository to the Red Pitaya.

     .. code-block:: bash